 Connect your NVR and network cameras to a hub using an RJ-45 Ethernet cable.
 Then connect the hub to a router to allow operation over the Internet.
-(The Ethernet hub in below figure is optional.)
+(The Ethernet hub in below figure is optional.
+The NVR or network cameras can also be connected to your router directly.)

-Figure 3-8.
+Figure 3-3.
 Network setup